Arthritis in the Lower Spine

 Lumbar spinal arthritis has no cure, but symptoms generally can be managed through conservative (non-surgical) treatments.
 For example, to help support the lumbar spine during daily activity, your physician might suggest that you wear a brace.
 Other conservative treatment options for the symptoms of arthritis in the lower spine include:

 - Weight loss

 - Chiropractic therapy

 If conservative treatment fails to alleviate chronic lower back pain, your physician could suggest surgery.
 The surgeons at Laser Spine Institute treat the symptoms of lower spine arthritis using minimally invasive, outpatient procedures.
-Contact the medical professionals at Laser Spine Institute for a complimentary review of your MRI or CT scan and to learn more about how our innovative procedures can help you find relief from back pain.
+Contact Laser Spine Institute to learn more about how our innovative procedures can help you find relief from back pain.